elastic/universal-profiling-documentation/README.md

 1. Fetch the APM Cluster ID of your deployment from the Cloud console.
    ![apm cluster ID](./img/apm-cluster-id.png)
+1. Copy again the Cloud ID of your deployment as done in the previous section.
 1. Use `elastic-profiling` to print the host-agent installation and configuration instructions for various package formats.
    You can list all available package formats by running
    ```bash